Mandaluyong Metro Manila, Philippines Travel Guide

 Wet season, Christmas season, or specific regional festivals.

-May your travels inspire you to explore more, learn deeply, and contribute positively to the places you visit.
+May your travels inspire you to check out more, learn deeply, and contribute positively to the places you visit.